GoogleCloudPlatform/ezcx/README.md

 `ezcx` was designed to remove most (if not all) the complexity associated with building Dialogflow CX webhook fulfillment APIs:

-- `ezcx` is a convenience wrapper on top of Google Cloud's code-generated gRPC definitions.  `ezcx` exposes wrappers around the WebhookResponse, WebhookRequest, and subsequent protobuf messages used in defining the WebhookRequest and WebhookResponse.
+- `ezcx` is a convenience wrapper on top of Google Cloud's code-generated gRPC definitions and exposes wrappers around the WebhookResponse, WebhookRequest, and subsequent protobuf messages used in defining the WebhookRequest and WebhookResponse.

 - `ezcx` makes it easy to add WebhookResponse response messages.
 The WebhookResponse object has a number of helper methods like `AddTextResponse`, `AddOutputAudioTextResponse` and `AddSessionParameters` that circumvent the need to manage sub-object allocation (forgot to make that map?
 PANIC!), programming labor, and the absolute headache of keeping track of deeply nested objects.